oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

   #link(<format-validation>)[2.2]).
 - performs all tests of the preset `mandatory` as given in section
   #link(<presets-defined-through-test-subsections>)[6.4.1].
-- does not change the CSAF Documents.
+- does not change the CSAF Documents unless explicitly invoked to do so (e.g.~for applying quick fixes).
 - satisfies those normative requirements in sections
   #link(<extensions>)[2.4], #link(<schema-elements>)[3],
   #link(<mandatory-tests>)[6.1], #link(<test-presets>)[6.4], and